AndriiKempa/BLEIOT/README.md

-# #️⃣ How to Explore BLEIOT Research: Shadow AI Mesh Operations ⚡
+# 1️⃣ Covert Blockchain Mining Through Infected Mobile Devices and IoT Infrastructure.⚡ How a Zero-Electricity-Cost Model Could Work and How to Identify the Security Risks

 **Scientific & Technical Research Initiative in BLE, IoT, Embedded Systems, and Hardware Security** 🛰️🔬